 Why should you use Paper?

-If you are not sure if React Native Paper is the right UI component library for you, here are some benefits, that should convince you.
+If you are not sure if React Native Paper is the right UI component library for you, here are some benefits that should convince you.

-Rapid Time to market
+Rapid time to market

 Paper UI kit basically allows you to save the time that you would have to spend on crafting components from scratch.
 When building a React component, you have to style each of them by yourself, according to the guidelines of the platform you are targeting.
 It can be overwhelming and non-trivial to do right.
 Using a ready-made solution, you do not have to focus on the appearance of the components.
 All you have to do is to add functionality that each of them is supposed to fulfill.
 This approach greatly speeds up the application development process!

-MVP and Rapid Prototyping
+MVP and fast prototyping

 Do you have an idea for a cross-platform application and need to build a prototype or proof of concept that not only looks good but also works?
 It looks like a job for React Native Paper!